 Francophile friends!
 Have you always wanted a gorgeous gilt mirror like those found above the mantelpieces of all the chicest Parisian apartments?
 Yeah, us too.
 While those types of antiques — and their nouveau counterparts — are generally très expensive, you can easily get the look with a humble thrift store mirror.
 And don't worry, it doesn't involve you tediously painting sheets of gold leaf onto it either.
 There are two products in particular that are a surefire shortcut to gilded glory, and we're sharing how to use both.
-So run, don't walk, to your local thrift store, and get treasure hunting for your French-inspired mirror makeover.

 We scored both of these wooden mirrors from Facebook marketplace (a great thrift store alternative) for a grand total of $60.
 Though the dark wood finish definitely looks dated, we were drawn to the interesting shape of the first one because it reminded us of this manor mirror from Anthropologie.
 And we loved the seashell detail and stately flourish on the second one.
 A simple arched or rectangular mirror would also make a great candidate.